 1. Quantitative, trend-based analysis: We use macroeconomic research and analysis to isolate forward-skewed opportunities.
 Our analysis also evaluates global economic scenarios by probability of occurrence and seeks to identify the markets, asset classes, sectors, styles, and geographic regions best positioned to deliver positive absolute and relative returns.

 2. Risk analysis: We also seek to identify markets, asset classes, sectors, styles, and geographic regions at risk – those that may encounter negative headwinds over the next 3-12 months.
 Among the factors included in our analysis are the price series and trend of each holding, credit spread levels, market volatility, yield curve shape, energy prices, market correlations, and currency risks.

-3. Bottom-up research: We seek to identify asset classes that are attractive on both an absolute and relative basis, and to select optimal equity, fixed income, and alternative investments.
+3. Bottom-up research: We seek to identify asset classes that are attractive on both an absolute and relative basis, and to select optimal global equity, fixed income, and inflation hedged investments.

 4. Active asset allocation: We seeks to generate active alpha through over- and under-allocation weights for asset classes, geographic regions, sectors, and investment styles.
 The Portfolio Managers set ongoing allocations based on their assessment of opportunities and risks at the global macroeconomic level.

 Past performance is not indicative of future results.
 References to efforts to mitigate or “control” risk reflect an effort to address risk but do not mean that the portfolio risk can be completely controlled.
 All investment has risk, including the risk of loss of principal.

 Before investing you should carefully consider the Fund's investment objectives, risks, charges and expenses.
 This and other information is in the prospectus, a copy of which may be obtained by clicking here.
 Please read the prospectus carefully before you invest.